carstenjacobsen/ic-docs/motoko-fileupload/README.md

 The default project installed with `dfx new project_name` has an `index.html` file with page HTML and an `index.js` file with an implementation of the backend functions.
 These two files are modified in this example project to support the image file upload functionality, and the backend functions.

 #### HTML
 All HTML code is in the `src/motoko-fileupload_assets/src/index.html` file, and most of the HTML is carried over from the default project.
-The button is kept and so is the section showing the result, just simplified.
+Controls for file uploads are added.

 ```html
 <!DOCTYPE html>